 Jersey Fresh tomatoes & corn

 On any given Sunday in the summer, you can guarantee there’s a few barbecues taking place with sweet corn and tomatoes being served.
-Intent on bringing as much fresh produce to its on-site market as possible, owner John Ebert advocates crop rotation on Springdale’s 100 acres—essentially, planting a summer crop on the same patch of land where a spring crop has just been grown and harvested—and then allowing the land to rest—a sight the public can see on one of the farm’s educational hayrides.
-“We’ll take people or school groups out to, say, a field of tomatoes, show them how we start and grow and harvest the crop,” he says.
+Intent on bringing as much of these two popular items to its on-site market as possible, owner John Ebert advocates double and triple crop- ping on Springdale’s 100 acres—essentially, planting a summer crop on the same patch of land where a spring crop has just been grown and harvested.

 Contrary to popular belief, Labor Day is not the last chance for sweet corn, either.
 “Our corn is picked fresh every morning and our corn crop will last through fall,” Ebert says.
 “We purposely plant a late crop so the same delicious corn lasts way, way into October.”